-The Newtown Chamber of Commerce is continuing its free monthly networking activities open to all local business professionals.
-The next event will be held at Sal e Pepe Contemporary Italian Bistro on May 14.
-The guest speaker is Ron Bellenot, of Bellenot & Boufford LLC, who will present "Five Mistakes Small Business Owners Need to Avoid.”
+The Newtown Chamber of Commerce continues its free monthly networking events open to all local business professionals at Sal e Pepe Contemporary Italian Bistro on September 10 from 8 to 9 am.
+The guest speaker is Jeff Cowden of Yacko and Sons Tree Service, who will present "Simple Steps to Maintain Healthy Trees.”

 Area teens and young adults are invited to a free “Hands On Banking: Money Skills You Will Need For Life” presentation by Wells Fargo Bank on Tuesday, September 30, from 6:30 to 7:30 pm, at C.H.
 Booth Library.
 The program had originally been scheduled for September 17.

 Stephanie Schneiderman, who founded Newtown-based Biscotti Etc. just two years ago, was skeptical when she was asked to serve up her tasty treats at the 2014 Emmy Awards.
 But after doing a little detective work to determine the offer was legit, she quickly agreed.
 A recent visit by The Newtown Bee found Ms Schneiderman packing for the weekend adventure and preparing to ship several cases of her homemade biscotti out to Los Angeles.
 “I thought it was a scam,” she said after receiving an official-looking e-mail inviting her to be among 20 to 25 companies to supply “swag bag” items at a pre-Emmys red carpet event August 23.